-Jeff is a triathlete, road and track cyclist, cross country skier, and big mountain trekker.
+Jeff is a road and track cyclist/racer, triathlete, cross country skier, and big mountain trekker.
 He spent many years as an accomplished ice and rock climber, flight instructor, and competition aerobatic pilot.

 Jeff brings this vast experience to The Training Cycle: a series of fun, entertaining, and productive keynote presentations and workshops on education.
 Explore with Jeff why we teach, how we teach, and how we learn.